MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 9. Name your **Connector** <optional>.</br></br>
 ![Box co-admin name connector](media/name-connector-box-coadmin.png)</br></br>
 10. Select **Authorize** again.
-11. If you are not logged in, to grant access, you can use either your Box credentials, or a SSO account.
+11. If you are not logged in, to grant access, you can use either your Box credentials, or a SSO account.</br></br>
 ![Log into grant access to box](media/log-in-to-grant-access-to-box.png)</br></br>
 12. To grant the app access to your Box account, select **Allow**.</br></br>
 ![grant access to box](media/grant-access-to-box.png)</br></br>